kalhoralireza/goog-mail3/README.md

 # goog-mail3

-A script written in python 3 that will be exteract email addresse of a company using googels search results.
+A script written in python 3 that will be extract email address of a company using google's search results.

 ## Install Requirements